What is a fiction writing coach?

 Like literary agents, though, fiction writing coaches tend to specialize in the genres or styles they most enjoy.

-For instance, while I read and enjoy all types of fiction, I specialize in coaching novel writers—especially early career novelists.
-I have experience and particular interest in working with authors who are writing middle grade and young adult novels, historical fiction, mysteries and thrillers, literary fiction, and women’s fiction.
+For instance, while I read and enjoy all fiction, I specialize in coaching novel writers—especially early-career novelists.
+I have experience and particular interest in working with authors who are writing middle grade and young adult novels, mysteries and thrillers, historical fiction, literary fiction, and women’s fiction.

 Wondering what it’s like to work with a fiction writing coach?